-When speaking with state and local agencies, reactions to the idea of offsite development can range from tepid to active distrust.
+When speaking with state and local agencies, reactions to the idea of remote collaboration can range from tepid to active distrust.
 “The best kind of management is in-person, where issues can be addressed immediately,” is one such sentiment we’ve heard.

 For government agencies, loss of control and accountability is a serious concern.
 However, whenever we convince clients to use our remote team instead of hiring onsite contractors, the experience is a positive one.

 In fact, remote teams can provide an even higher level of transparency and accountability than you might get from onsite teams.
 We’d like to share how we break down barriers of distance and location to deliver a great experience for our clients.

 How, not where